The Margaret Mahy Collection of New Zealand children's books

-- Search our catalogue for items in the Margaret Mahy Collection.
+- Find items in the Margaret Mahy Collection in our collection.

-With the increasing interest in and study of New Zealand children's books the collection is now used by a wide variety of people, from children completing school projects to adults studying for the National Diploma in Children's Literature.
+With the increasing interest in and study of New Zealand children's books the collection is now used by a wide variety of people, from children completing school projects to adults studying children's literature.

 Esther Glen clearly intended to portray children as they were, lively, often thoughtless, but usually well-intentioned, examples neither of excellence nor yet of viciousness.